Historical Apoplexy · State Legislative Adaptations · Michigan

 BY __________ (Introduced by request)

-CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE, PUBLIC HEALTH AND WELFARE, AND EDUCATION MODERNIZATION TO ENSURE THE MATERIAL SECURITY, PHYSIOLOGICAL WELL-BEING, AND DEVELOPMENTAL MATURITY OF ALL MICHIGAN RESIDENTS, AND, IN CONNECTION THEREWITH, ADDING NEW SECTIONS TO THE MICHIGAN COMPILED LAWS IN CHAPTERS 285, 380, AND 400, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.
+CONCERNING THE ESTABLISHMENT OF A STATE PROGRAM FOR FOOD AND COMMODITY ASSURANCE TO ENSURE THE MATERIAL SECURITY OF ALL MICHIGAN RESIDENTS, AND, IN CONNECTION THEREWITH, ADDING NEW SECTIONS TO THE MICHIGAN COMPILED LAWS IN CHAPTERS 285 AND 125, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.

 A BILL